aman1108/Codechef/README.md

 # Codechef
 Python Solution to various Codechef Problems.

-You can check out more python solutions on codechef at aman1108.
+You can check out more python solutions on codechef profile aman1108.